retooth2/xenharmlib/doc/periodic_package.rst

 Deriving Specific From Generic Intervals
 -----------------------------------------------------------------

-A *generic interval* in regards to a scale is defined by two scale indices, for example 0 and 3.
-In regards to the western C4 major scale the generic interval (0, 3) is the interval between C4 (scale index 0) and F4 (scale index 3).
-The related *specific interval* is defined by the absolute pitch indices, in our example 48 for C4 and 53 for F4.
+A *generic interval* with regard to a scale is defined by two scale indices, for example 0 and 3.
+In regard to the Western C4 major scale the generic interval (0, 3) is the interval between C4 (scale index 0) and F4 (scale index 3).
+The related *specific interval* is defined by the absolute pitch indices; in our example, 48 for C4 and 53 for F4.

 The :func:`~xenharmlib.periodic.spec_interval` function expects two scale index parameters (source and target index) and returns the related specific interval.
-The scale indices refer to the periodic extension of the scale and behave like outlined in the :ref:`Periodic Indexing` section.
+The scale indices refer to the periodic extension of the scale and behave as outlined in the :ref:`Periodic Indexing` section.

 .. testcode::